 Kripalu Center U.S remains the largest center of its kind in North America with over 30,000 guests a year, 700 rooms and 600 staff.
 During the years Kripalu was offering its annual Yoga and Psychotherapy Conference, Thomas was on the small team of long-time yoga practitioners and psychotherapists (including author, Stephen Cope) that helped illuminate what “transformation” is, in light of yogic and modern psychological terms.

-After his service at Kripalu, he moved to New York City where he was Director of Special Projects for Deepak Chopra’s Infinite Possibilities Media, and then, largely through Upaya/Tommy Boy music, moved on to other media projects for prominent authors in the field of wellness and consciousness—such as Andrew Weil, Thomas Moore, Deepak, and others.
+After his service at Kripalu, he moved to New York City where he was Director of Special Projects for Deepak Chopra’s Infinite Possibilities Media, and then, Upaya/Tommy Boy music, moved on to other media projects for prominent authors in the field of wellness and consciousness—such as Andrew Weil, Thomas Moore, Deepak, and others.

-The Center brought the best in wellness, spirituality, and global culture from the Eastern, Western and indigenous traditions, to the Hamptons community, and is a grand setting for learning and, along with the Ross School, hosted such presenters as Mehmet Oz MD, Thomas Moore, Prof. Amit Goswami, Stephen Spielberg, Spalding Gray, Houston Smith, Ram Dass, Quincy Jones, Billy Joel, Deepak Chopra MD, Andrew Weil, MD, Larry Dossey MD, Peter Mathiessen and many others.
+The Center brought the best in wellness, spirituality, and global culture from the Eastern, Western and indigenous traditions, to the Hamptons community, and is a grand setting for learning and, along with the Ross School, hosted such presenters as Thomas Moore, Prof. Amit Goswami, Stephen Spielberg, Spalding Gray, Houston Smith, Mehmet Oz MD,Ram Dass, Quincy Jones, Billy Joel, Deepak Chopra MD, Andrew Weil, MD, Larry Dossey MD, Peter Matthiessen and many others.

-He has been faculty at The New York Open Center for twenty-one years, and for thirteen years served first as its Managing Director, then President/CEO.
-The Open Center has been, for over 35 years, New York City’s premier educational organization for programs and classes in the field of holistic learning and world culture, offering over 500 classes a year.
-As part of his role he helped to launch a number of professional trainings, such as: Coaching for Transformation; Sound and Music Practitioner Training, Meditation and Contemplative Studies Training; Building a Thriving Practice; The Art of Dying Institute, and many more.
+He has been faculty at The New York Open Center for twenty-four years, and for thirteen years served first as its Managing Director, then President/CEO.
+The Open Center has been, for nearly forty years, New York City’s premier educational organization for programs and classes in the field of holistic learning and world culture, offering over 500 classes a year.
+As part of his role he helped to launch a number of professional trainings, such as: Coaching for Transformation; Sound and Music Practitioner Training; Meditation and Contemplative Studies Training; Building a Thriving Practice; The Art of Dying Institute, and many more.
 He also helped build affiliations with the New York College for Health Professions, Pacifica Graduate Institute, The New York State Department of Education for Proprietary Professions, Maria Shriver’s Architects of Change, and many others.
 He is a Licensed Proprietary School Director with the New York Department of Education.

-Thomas’s organization— Contemplative Solutions— Contemplative Solutions, LLC, offers the time-tested core wisdom and practices from the Eastern mindfulness and yoga traditions in a way that complements the best in modern psychotherapeutic mind-body developments.
+Thomas’s organization— Contemplative Solutions, LLC, offers the time-tested core wisdom and practices from the Eastern mindfulness and yoga traditions in a way that complements the best in modern psychotherapeutic mind-body developments.
 He has taught thousands in the areas of meditation, mantra, Self-Inquiry, Vedic understanding, personal development, and Yoga Philosophy.
-He offers programs and trainings at venues such as Kripalu, Omega, 1440 Multiversity, NY Open Center, Maria Shriver’s Open Field, Becoming Safely Embodied Institute, Ross Institute, East Hampton, Modi Academic International Institute (MAAI—New Delhi).
-Thomas is A Certified Professional Coach (CPC) whose clients include those who are working with spiritual emergence issues; building a private spiritual practice; and seeking spiritual mentoring.
+He has offered programs, trainings, and consultations with organizations-for-transformation such as Kripalu, Omega, 1440 Multiversity, NY Open Center, Maria Shriver’s Open Field, Becoming Safely Embodied Institute, Ross Institute, East Hampton, Modi Academic International Institute (MAAI—New Delhi), Dream See Do, and others.